mratsim/Arraymancer/docs/index.rst

-the Nim language, we can have Arraymancer: - Be as fast as C - Accelerated routines with Intel MKL/OpenBLAS or even NNPACK - Access to CUDA and CuDNN and generate custom CUDA kernels on the fly via metaprogramming. - A Python-like syntax with custom operators ``a * b`` for tensor multiplication instead of ``a.dot(b)`` (Numpy/Tensorflow) or ``a.mm(b)`` (Torch) - Numpy-like slicing ergonomics ``t[0..4, 2..10|2]``
+the Nim language, we can have Arraymancer: - Be as fast as C - Accelerated routines with Intel MKL/OpenBLAS or even NNPACK - Access to CUDA and CuDNN and generate custom CUDA kernels on the fly via metaprogramming.

+  - A Python-like syntax with custom operators ``a * b`` for tensor multiplication instead of ``a.dot(b)`` (Numpy/Tensorflow) or ``a.mm(b)`` (Torch) - Numpy-like slicing ergonomics ``t[0..4, 2..10|2]``
   - For everything that Nim doesn’t have yet, you can use Nim bindings to C, C++, Objective-C or Javascript to bring it to Nim.
 Nim also has unofficial Python->Nim and Nim->Python wrappers.

 Future ambitions
 ----------------

-Because apparently to be successful you need a vision, I would like Arraymancer to be: - The go-to tool for Deep Learning video processing.
+Because apparently to be successful you need a vision, I would like Arraymancer to be:

+- The go-to tool for Deep Learning video processing.
-I.e. ``vid = load_video("./cats/youtube_cat_video.mkv")`` - Target
+  I.e. ``vid = load_video("./cats/youtube_cat_video.mkv")``
-javascript, WebAssembly, Apple Metal, ARM devices, AMD Rocm, OpenCL, you name it. - Target cryptominers FPGAs because they drove the price of GPUs for honest deep-learners too high.
+- Target javascript, WebAssembly, Apple Metal, ARM devices, AMD Rocm, OpenCL, you name it.
+- Target cryptominers FPGAs because they drove the price of GPUs for honest deep-learners too high.
+- The base of a Starcraft II AI bot.

 Support (Types, OS, Hardware)
 -----------------------------